 Very interesting analysis of the different moral systems of Democrats and Republicans.

-It’s uncanny how Lakoff seems to well describe some conservative thoughts leaders who emerged after -it made me think of Jordan Peterson and his obstinacy on good and evil-.
+It’s uncanny how Lakoff seems to well describe some conservative thought leaders who emerged after -it made me think of Jordan Peterson and his obstinacy on good and evil-.

 - Genius analysis of how Bush frame the Iraq war after 09.11